jensweigele/ioBroker.yahka/README.md

 Just hit the "+" button behind "Homekit yahka adapter" in the ioBroker Admin Panel on the "Adapter" page.

 ## Install the latest **Beta**
-If you want to be on the edge and test the latest beta, you could install the adapter via a GitHub url.
+If you want to be on the edge and test the latest beta, you could install the adapter via the ioBroker beta repository.

 (Sometimes an additional upload (e.g. `iobroker upload yahka`) and adapter restart is necessary)